On some practical challenges of conformal prediction: Illustration

 \subsection{Example~A}

-For $\alpha=0.1$, we generate $N=5,000$ random samples of size $n=1,001$ from the following model:
+For $\alpha=0.1$, we generate $N=3,000$ random samples of size $n=101$ from the following model:

-where $X_1,$ $X_2$, and $\epsilon$ are independent, and $X_1\sim \nm(0, 2)$, $X_2\sim\nm(0, 1)$, and $\epsilon\sim \nm(0, \sqrt{0.2})$.
-For each sample, the response values of the first $1,000$ sample points and all the $1,001$ values of the two features are used to construct the conformal prediction intervals in the above three theorems as well as the linear model prediction intervals of the same three shapes.
-The two prediction intervals in Theorem~\ref{thm:interval_rightbounded} and Theorem~\ref{thm:interval_leftbounded} are independent of $\eta$.
-For the bounded prediction interval in Theorem~\ref{thm:interval_two}, we take $\eta=\max_{1\leq i\leq n}\{2(\sqrt{\max\{0, c_i^2-d_i\}+1}-c_i)\}$.
-Then, the $1,001$st response value is treated as the future response value we want to predict.
-We estimate the coverage probability of each prediction interval as $K/N$ where $K$ is the number of times it contains the $1,001$st response value.
-For the bounded (i.e., two-sided) $100(1-\alpha)\%$ prediction interval, we also calculate the ratio of its expected length to the length of the oracle interval $(q_{1-\alpha/2}-q_{\alpha/2})$.
+where $X_1,$ $X_2$, and $\varepsilon$ are independent, and $X_1\sim \nm(0, 2)$, $X_2\sim\nm(0, 1)$, and $\varepsilon\sim \nm(0, 0.4)$.
+For each sample, the response values of the first $100$ sample points and all the $101$ values of the two features are used to construct the conformal prediction intervals in the above three theorems.
+We let $(\delta+\gamma)/1-\eta=1$ and $-1$ in Theorem~\ref{thm:interval_rightbounded} and Theorem~\ref{thm:interval_leftbounded}, respectively.
+For the bounded prediction interval in Theorem~\ref{thm:interval_two}, we take $\delta=1+0.8 \underset {i''} {\min} \left \{Y_{i''}^2/\sum_{j=1}^p (X_{(n+1) j}-X_{i''j}) \right\}$, where $\sum_{j=1}^p (X_{(n+1) j}-X_{i''j})<0$.
+Then, the $101$st response value is treated as the future response value we want to predict.
+We estimate the coverage probability of each prediction interval as $K/N$ where $K$ is the number of times it contains the $101$st response value.
+For the $(a, b)$-shaped $100(1-\alpha)\%$ prediction interval, we report its mean length as a measure of its efficiency.
+For the $(-\infty, a)$-shaped prediction interval, we measure its efficiency using $\E[a]$.
+Likewise, the efficiency of the $(a, \infty)$-shaped prediction interval is measured with $\E[a]$.
+We do the same for split conformal prediction with least squares absolute test residuals/predictive errors in Lei et al. (2018) and the transformation method with the linear function $h(t_1,t_2)=1+t_1+t_2$ in Hong (2016b).
+That is, we let $R_i$ be the $i$-th least squares absolute test predictive error in the split conformal algorithm in Lei et al. (2018) to obtain an equal-tailed bounded prediction interval.
+We obtain the two one-sided prediction intervals in the obvious way by using the same split conformal prediction algorithm with $R_i$ being the $i$-th test least squares predictive error.
+For the transformation method in Hong (2026b), we shift $(-\infty, W_{(r_1)})$, $(W_{(r_2)}, +\infty)$ and $(W_{(r_3)}, W_{(n-r_3+1)})$ by $h(X_{n+1, 1}, X_{n+1, 2})$ to obtain the three prediction intervals for $Y_{n+1}$.
 Table~\ref{table:1} summarizes the results.